Saravanakumar2003/HydroSense/Readme.md

 # Hydrosense

 ## Overview
-Hydrosense is a portable water contamination detection system designed for real-time monitoring of water quality.
-It utilizes IoT-enabled sensors and AI-driven analytics to provide actionable insights about water conditions.
+Hydrosense is an IoT-based water distribution system designed to ensure clean and safe drinking water.
+It utilizes a Vega Aries IoT V2.0 microcontroller to collect real-time data from various sensors, including preesure, pH, turbidity, TDS, and temperature.
+The data is processed using machine learning algorithms to detect anomalies and predict water quality.
+The system features a web dashboard for visualization, cloud storage for data backup, and an AI chatbot for insights.

 ## Features
 - **Real-Time Monitoring:** Continuously tracks water parameters like pH, turbidity, TDS, and temperature.
 - **AI-Powered Analysis:** Uses machine learning to detect anomalies and predict water quality.
 - **Web Dashboard:** Interactive UI for viewing sensor data, charts, and reports.
 - **Cloud Backups:** Stores data securely on Firebase.
-- **Offline Mode:** Enables testing with simulated data when hardware is unavailable.
+- **Test Mode:** Enables testing with simulated data when hardware is unavailable.
 - **User Authentication:** Secure login via Firebase with Google/GitHub authentication.
 - **AI Chatbot:** Provides insights on collected data using Hugging Face API.
 - **Custom Alerts:** Notifies users when water quality exceeds safe limits.